laurpaik/cs-algorithms/README.md

 ## Big-O (Asymptotic Analysis)

 We use "Big-O" notation to describe an algorithm's complexity.
-Complexity measures how time needed and space required scale with input.
-A common optimization technique is to trade increased space complexity for reduced time complexity (and less commonly vice versa).
+Complexity measures how time needed and space required scale with input. (how much slower do things run when you have lots of things) A common optimization technique is to trade increased space complexity for reduced time complexity (and less commonly vice versa).

 **Question:** Why do we focus on time-complexity?
+**Time is precious, space is cheap**

 Take a simple algorithm for demonstration purposes: printing an element of an array to the screen.